The political strength of the far right makes a crucial difference to the way we live.

 More than anything else, it mirrors the language of the far right.

-For over four years by now, a rising number of teens have counted just how often they hear "fucking" (or their own country's equivalent) within a set timeframe every Monday, and they have entered the count into the tribe's verbal shit statistics.
+For over four years by now, a rising number of teens kept count of just how often they hear "fucking" (or their own country's equivalent) within a set timeframe every Monday, and they have entered their results into the tribe's verbal shit statistics.
 They do this on Mondays, because after the weekend, use of this kind of language tends to be strongest.
-And, lo and behold, Richard makes precise predictions based on these numbers! |
+And, lo and behold, these numbers make precise predictions possible! |

 The power of language - for better or worse

-Just as Michael Moore listened to the neighbours, Richard's experiment focuses on the kids'
+Just as Michael Moore listened to the neighbours, Richard's experiment focuses on the kids.

-peers.
 Kids repeat what they hear when the family sits around the dinner table.
 Or the telly.

 It shapes their attitude.
 It shapes their language.

-peers.
 Kids repeat what they hear when the family sits around the dinner table.
 Or the telly.

 It shapes their attitude.
 It shapes their language.

-When they hear racist and misogynistic remarks, when xenophobic and homophobic opinions prevail, when dad feels that the unemployed need a stronger hand and mum believes that vaccines are devil's work, when both are sure that parliament is a bunch of incompetent dimwits, that there is no such thing as man made climate change and Brussels is to blame for absolutely everything ... then kids want to tell others about it.
+When they hear racist and misogynistic remarks, when xenophobic and homophobic opinions prevail, when dad feels that the unemployed need a stronger hand and mum believes that vaccines are devil's work, when both are sure that parliament is a bunch of incompetent dimwits, that there is no such thing as man made climate change and Brussels is to blame for absolutely everything - then their kids want to tell others about it.
 In the same language.

 This means: Measuring such language in countable terms lets us measure exclusion.